xmatters/xm-labs-azuredevops-boards/README.md

         <img src="media/ado-patsetup-4.png" width="500">
     </kbd>

 6. Now copy the token that is generated.
-Make sure you have a copy because once you close the window you can not see it again.
+    > :pencil2: *Make sure you have a copy because once you close the window you can not see it again.*

     <kbd>
         <img src="media/ado-patsetup-5.png" width="500">